nathanmcmillan/scroll-and-sigil-js/README.md

     - Quest Complete
     - Sound effect
     - Set target to
-- Experience Points
-- RPG Elements
-  - Stamina
-  - Energy:
-  - Strength
-  - Dexterity
-  - Vitality
-  - Intelligence
-- Equiptable Items
-- Consumable Items
-- Time based effects
-  - Extra strength
-  - Poisoned
 - NPC Interactions
   - Buying
   - Selling
   - Talking
   - Quests

+### Low Priority

+- Consumable Items
+- Time based effects
+  - Extra strength
+  - Poisoned
 - First person camera support
 - Top down camera support
-- Cinema camera (floating, de-attached from a target)
 - Terrain slopes
-- Doors
+- Doors and keys

+## User Interface

+- Health as hearts bottom left.
+Only show when in combat
+- Stamina as circles above health hears
+- Do not show any UI unless holding down a button or during combat
+- Cutscenes with NPC
+  - Cinema black bars on top and bottom.
+Show text on bottom black bar
+  - Show response options to the lower right of NPC
+- Talking and buying from NPC
+  - Move character closer to NPC if needed
+  - Show options on left.
+Show merchant in world (no special screen) on the right.
+- Boss battles
+  - Boss health top middle of screen
+- Hero menu
+  - In world (no special screen)
+  - Inventory
+    - Head piece
+    - Outfit
+    - Weapon
+    - Side weapon
+    - Scrolls - Charms - Totems
+    - Show hero with selected outfit on the right
+  - Options
+    - Adjust audio and video
+    - Exit game to main menu
-  - Keys
+- World map

 # Notes